-- Transportation Costs: For a single ride, the bus will cost you $3.75 USD, $3 USD for a ticket within city center limits, or $6 USD for an all day ticket.
+Transportation costs – For a single ride, the bus will cost you $3.75 USD, $3 USD for a ticket within city center limits, or $6 USD for an all day ticket.
 Tickets can be bought on the bus or in advance through the Brighton and Hove website and pay stations.

 Money Saving Tips

-Top Things to Do
+Top Things to See and Do

-- Brighton Pier – This is probably the most famous attraction in the city and provides a great place for a stroll and people watching.
+Brighton Pier – This is probably the most famous attraction in the city and provides a great place for a stroll and people watching.
 It’s particularly beautiful during sunset and sunrise.
 During the day, lots of people come and hang out here.

 Brighton Beach – In the summer months, Brighton beach can get touristy and crowded, so if you can, go early or late in the day (and season) to beat the crowds.
-It’s the best place to swim, meet people, and get some sun in the city…and maybe in all of England.
+It’s the best place to swim, meet people, and get some sun in the city – and maybe in all of England.

 Fabrica – This art gallery is artist-run and owned.
 It deals mostly with contemporary visual art, which is something I find weird and not very arty.
-But to each their own so it makes this list.
+But to each their own, so it makes this list.
 Admission is free.

 Seven Sisters Country Park – This is an enjoyable park to spend a quiet afternoon strolling around.
 The Seven Sisters Cliffs are the focal point of the park and walking trails and canoeing are located nearby.

-- St. Anne’s Well Gardens – A beautiful and expansive park near Hove seafront, it offers tennis courts, a children’s area, and beautiful trees and trails to jog or walk.
+St. Anne’s Well Gardens – A beautiful and expansive park near Hove seafront, it offers tennis courts, a children’s area, and beautiful trees and trails to jog or walk.
 It’s a popular beach alternative.

-- The Lanes – If you are looking for some awesome window shopping or any specialty purchases, this is a nice place to go.
+The Lanes – If you are looking for some awesome window shopping or any specialty purchases, this is a nice place to go.
 Just a short walk from the sea and the pier, this area is filled with local stores, restaurants, and pubs.
 The south end is the best area to do your shopping, especially if you are looking for jewelry.

-- Sealife Center – First founded in 1871, this is the world’s oldest operating aquarium.
+Sealife Center – First founded in 1871, this is the world’s oldest operating aquarium.
 The many expansions since its original construction include: a conservatory, a reading room, a fernery, a rockery, a cascade, and a roller-skating rink.
 Concession food is rather expensive here, so try to eat before you go in.